Posts tagged: morbid

 Don’t get me wrong – I hate this song.
 I don’t like songs in my head, or humming the same one for days.
 I can’t remember who sang this…Neil Diamond?
 Someone will know.
 And it rains a lot where I come from.

-This cartoon is for Illustration Friday’s topic, unbalanced.
+This cartoon is for Illustration Friday‘s topic, unbalanced.?
 Nothing like a coffin cartoon to prove I’m that!
 This is from my morbid collection, which I only bring out to show special guests.
 And you.

+My first Wordless Wednesday.
+Taking the cue from a bird blogger I admire: Bev.
 So if I get the self-control I hope for, there won’t be any words next time.

 doctor patient skeleton cartoon